 Although patients diagnosed with a mental disorder were at an increased relative risk of VNS, the vast majority of them had good adherence and achieved viral suppression.
 Patients with mental illness should be assessed individually without implicit bias regarding their medication adherence [43].
 Our data suggest that most patients with a mental illness have a good understanding of lifelong ART and do not need additional adherence support.
 Therefore, we believe that patients with mental illness should not per se be considered ineligible for differentiated ART delivery models for clinically stable patients [44,45].
-While some mental health patients may benefit from closer monitoring and mental health interventions addressing mental health and adherence challenges [46], patients with well-controlled mental illness who are established on ART and adherent should have equal access to differentiated service delivery models [45].
+While some mental health patients may benefit from closer monitoring and mental health interventions [46], patients with a well-controlled mental illness who adhere to ART should have access to differentiated service delivery models [45].

 Consistent with previous reports [18,19], adolescents and young adults had poorer HIV treatment outcomes than older adults.
-In our study, only about 40-60% of patients under 25 had consciously high adherence.
+In our study, only about 40-60% of patients under 25 had consistently high adherence.
 The proportion of patients with decreasing adherence was highest in adolescents 15 to 19 years.
 This decrease in adherence might reflect challenges related to transitioning from paediatric to adolescent care [47].
 The risk of continuous non-adherence was highest in the young adults aged 20-24, peaking at 33% in young men with mental health diagnoses.
 In adolescents 15-19 years old, the risk of continuous non-adherence was 7-16%.
-Continuous non-adherence reflects long treatment interruption or discontinuation of ART.
+Continuous non-adherence reflects long treatment interruptions or discontinuation of ART.
 A multi-cohort study from South African public sector HIV treatment programs reported much higher rates of loss to follow-up (>60% at 2 years after ART initiation) in this age group [48].
 Poor HIV treatment outcomes in adolescents and young adults highlight the need for interventions to improve care outcomes in this age group.
 Psychosocial interventions for adolescents and young people living with HIV showed small-to-moderate effects on adherence and viral load [49].
 Scale-up of successful interventions to improve HIV outcomes of young people living with HIV should be a priority.

-Strengths of this study include the large sample size, allowing for disaggregated analyses of common and less prevalent serious mental disorders by sex and age.
-A further strength of our study is the availability of mental health diagnoses from primary, secondary, and tertiary care.
+Strengths of this study include the large sample size, allowing for disaggregated analyses of common and less prevalent severe mental disorders by sex and age.
+A further strength is the availability of mental health diagnoses from primary, secondary, and tertiary care.
 Most previous studies relied on brief screening tools [7,10,11] that usually have a high false-positive rate and low positive predictive value for mental health diagnoses [50].
-Further strengths of our study include the use of an objective validated adherence measure, the longitudinal study design, and the novel analytic methods used to examine longitudinal adherence patterns.
+Further strengths of our study include the use of a validated adherence measure, the longitudinal study design, and the novel analytic methods used to examine longitudinal adherence patterns.